nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   * the specified index is a negative number
   * the specified index is larger than the number of students in TAPA
   * there is no student with the specified matriculation number
 * Multiple indices can be inputted in order to delete multiple students.
+All inputted indices must be valid in order for the command to execute successfully.

 **Example**:
 * `delete 10`